curl/everything-curl/project/bugs.md

 run frequently every day on numerous platforms in order to exercise all code and make sure everything works as expected.

-Still, there are times when things don't work the way they should, and we depend on people reporting it to us.
+Still, there are times when things do not work the way they should, and we depend on people reporting it to us.

 ## A bug is a problem